-Our Rates business is influenced by a number of factors, including global sovereign issuances, secondary trading and the hedging of these sovereign debt instruments.
-The amount of global sovereign debt outstanding remains at very high levels; the level of secondary trading and related hedging activity was higher during 2021, as the prior year was severely impacted by the COVID-19 pandemic, which led to the dislocations of traders and lower risk appetites.
-In addition, according to SIFMA and the Federal Reserve Bank of New York, the average daily volume of various U.S. Treasuries and Treasury bills, among primary dealers was 3% higher in 2021 as compared to a year earlier.
-Additionally, interest rate derivative volumes were up 13% and 15% at ICE and the CME, respectively, all according to company press releases.
-In comparison, our revenue from Fenics Rates increased 43.7%, while our overall Rates revenues were up 2.6% as compared to a year earlier to \$558.5 million.
+Our Rates business is influenced by a number of factors, including global sovereign issuances, interest rate, central bank policies, secondary trading and the hedging of these sovereign debt instruments.
+The amount of global sovereign debt outstanding remains at historically high levels; the level of secondary trading and related hedging activity was mixed during 2022, compared to the prior year period.
+According to Bloomberg and the Federal Reserve Bank of New York, the average daily volume of U.S. Treasuries with maturities less than three years was up 14%, while volumes for maturities six years and greater decreased by 11%.
+IRS volumes traded on SEF were down 39% compared to 2021, according to Clarus.
+In comparison, our overall Rates revenues were down 1.6% as compared to a year earlier to \$549.5 million.